phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 arr.findIndex(callback[, thisArg])

 ```
-The Array.prototype.findIndex() method is identical to .find(), except that it  returns the found index in the array, if an element in the array satisfies the provided testing function. f the specified element is not found, the method returns -1.
+The Array.prototype.findIndex() method is identical to .find(), except that it  returns the found index in the array, if an element in the array satisfies the provided testing function.
+If the specified element is not found, the method returns -1.

 ```javascript
 arr.keys()